-• Up to \$100,000 per 18-month period for new area, industry, and multi-department public sector
+• Up to \$125,000 per 18-month period for area, industry, and multidepartment public sector committee applicants.

 Applicants are reminded that these figures represent maximum Federal funds only.
 If total costs to accomplish the objectives of the application exceed the maximum allowable Federal funding level and its required grantee match, applicants may supplement these funds through voluntary contributions from other sources.
-Applicants are also strongly encouraged to consult with their local or regional FMCS field offices to determine what kinds of training may be available at no cost before budgeting for such training in their applications.
-A list of our field leadership team and their phone numbers is included in the application percent of the total allowable project costs.
-Applicants for existing committees must provide at least 25 percent of the total allowable project costs.
-All matching funds may come from state or local government sources or private sector contributions, but may generally not include other Federal funds.
-Funds generated by grantsupported efforts are considered "project income," and may not be used for matching purposes.
+Applicants are also strongly encouraged to consult with their local or regional FMCS field office to determine what kinds of training may be available at no cost before budgeting for such training in their applications.
+A list of our field leadership team and their phone numbers is included in the application

-F. Match Requirements and Cost Allowability
+F. Cash Match Requirements and Cost Allowability